Usage

 Saturation is defined as sequences in multiple sequence alignments that have undergone numerous substitutions such that the distances between taxa are underestimated.

 Data with no saturation will have a value of 1.
-Completely saturated data will have a value of 0.
+The closer the value is to 1, the less saturated the data.

 Saturation is calculated following Philippe et al., PLoS Biology (2011), doi: 10.1371/journal.pbio.1000602.